ifo-institute/ifohack2023/Cloud access/HowTo.md

 Then zip and copy the created environment directory to the work-vm `sourcedata` folder, e.g. `work-vm-prod-01`.

+##### Install the packages on the work-vm

+From the work-vm, copy the zipped conda packages from `sourcedata` to the desktop, then unzip it.
+In the terminal of the work-vm, run `conda install <path-to-env-dir>`, to install the packages.

 That's it!
 That's your working environment for the ifoHack!